Study of quasi-two-body B^{0}\rightarrow T(\pi\pi, K\bar{K},\pi\eta) decays in perturbative QCD approach: The Theoretical Framework and Helicity Amplitudes

 In the quark model, the tensor meson with $J^{PC}=2^{++}$ has angular momentum $L = 1$ and spin $S = 1$.
-The polarization of $\lambda = \pm2$ vanishes in the three body decays $B^{0} \rightarrow TS[\rightarrow P_{1}P_{2}]$ because of angular momentum conservation.
+The polarization of $\lambda = \pm2$ vanishes in the three-body decays $B^{0} \rightarrow TS[\rightarrow P_{1}P_{2}]$ because of angular momentum conservation.
 In this case, the wave function of the tensor meson is very similar to the vector meson and can be defined as\cite{Cheng:2010hn,Cheng:2010yd}

 with $\epsilon^{0123}=1 $.
 The reduced polarization vector $\epsilon_{\bullet\mu}=\frac{\epsilon_{\mu \nu}v^{\nu}}{P\cdot{v}}$, in which $\epsilon_{\mu \nu}$ is the polarization tensor of the tensor meson.
 The expressions of twist-2 and twist-3 LCDAs are given as